Aavii07/CS571-React-and-React-Native-Projects/README.md

 This repository showcases the projects I had the most fun with and put the most effort into during my university class on React and React Native development with Node.js.

-Three of these projects are variations on a global messaging board, utilizing the same API but implemented differently to cater to web, mobile, and voice interfaces.
-The other two projects include a current events news app and a website built for shopping and adopting cats.
+Three of these projects are variations on a global messaging board, implemented differently to cater to web, mobile, and voice interfaces.
+The other two projects include a university news mobile app and a website built for shopping and adopting cats.

 Below are demonstration videos pertaining to each project: